QuickPoses/quickposes.github.io/support/contact.md

 permalink: /support/contact/
 ---

-# Get in touch
+# Get in touch 👋

 > We are eager to hear your feedbacks on the app or answer any questions you may have.
-Feel free to contact us via email at:
+Feel free to contact me via email at:

 **support@quickposes.app**